 Frisch worked out with the Giants in the spring of 1919 and joined the club after his college graduation in June.
 Manager John McGraw wanted to send him out for minor-league schooling, but Frisch talked McGraw into keeping him, citing pressure from his father to join the family firm if he was farmed out.
 So McGraw worked intensively with the aggressive Frisch on all aspects of his game.
 Frisch was a switch-hitter, who batted cross-handed from the right side; that is, when he hit right-handed, he kept his left hand above his right hand.
 McGraw worked with him each morning, teaching him fielding and sliding techniques and how to hold the bat properly.

-Frisch made his major-league debut on June 14, 1919, in Pittsburgh, taking three called strikes in his first time at bat.
-In September Frisch impressed McGraw in his first start at third base when, in a crucial game, a hard smash took a bad hop and bounced off Frisch’s chest.
+Frisch made his major-league debut on June 17, 1919, in Chicago, pinch-hitting for Hal Chase in the ninth inning and reaching on an error.
+In August, Frisch took over as the starter at second base.
+Toward the end of the season, Frisch impressed McGraw when, while playing third base in a crucial game, a hard smash took a bad hop and bounced off Frisch’s chest.
 The 5-foot-9, 175-pound rookie pursued the ball and threw the runner out.
 As McGraw said, “That was all I had to see.
 The average youngster, nervous anyway at starting his first game in a pennant situation like that, would have lost the ball.
 Frisch proved right there that he is going to be a great ballplayer.”2

 Frisch hit .226 while playing second base, third base, and shortstop during his first season, and improved to .280 as a third baseman in 1920.
 (He had played shortstop as a collegian, but McGraw decided that he did not have the sure hands or range to excel there.)
 His breakthrough season came in 1921, when he had 211 hits, hit .341, and stole a league-leading 49 bases while splitting the year between second and third.
 He became a Giants stalwart as McGraw’s club won the first of four consecutive NL pennants.
 As Bob Broeg described his play: “Frisch was tremendous, a whirling dervish of the diamond, knocking down hot smashes with his chest, diving for others that seemed out of his reach, ranging far and wide for pop flies, pawing at the dirt to get a long lead and then stealing bases.”3 Frisch gave a solid performance as the Giants beat the Yankees in the 1921 World Series.
 He was the key player, averaging .335 and 196 hits over the next three years while playing almost exclusively at second base.